 Aging in Place (AIP) is a national movement that enables older residents to remain in their homes as they age, through a network of supportive services.
 The Center for Aging in Place is a growing non-profit organization that works with AIP start-ups throughout Westchester County to develop the programs and services that enable residents to remain at home.
 These community-based AIP membership programs offer residents information and referrals, home improvement services, transportation, volunteer opportunities and social activities.
 Thanks to The Center for Aging in Place, Westchester County is now home to 10 AIP groups in different stages of development, including the river towns of Yonkers, Briarcliff and Ossining.

 Approximately twenty percent of Westchester’s population, or 189,000 people, is over the age of 60 according to the Census Bureau.
 Aging well is about having options for where and how you want to live.
-A survey conducted by AARP revealed that nearly 90% of adults age 50+ would prefer to stay in their homes and communities as they grow older rather than move to an assisted living or retirement facility.
+A survey conducted by AARP revealed that nearly 90% of adults age 50+ would prefer to stay in their homes and communities as they grow older.
 Reasons cited include: being close to their families and surrounded by familiar things; maintaining a network of close friends and neighbors; having access to familiar physicians who know their medical history.
 The weakened economy has contributed to the trend by making it more difficult for older residents to move.
 As a result, “aging in place” in Westchester has become an increasingly popular option.
+However, for older adults who need constant medical attention, they may need to move to an assisted living facility to ensure they’ll get the care they need.

 “Empowering older people to remain in their homes as they age not only benefits them personally but the community at large,” says Lois Steinberg, PhD, co-founder of the Center for Aging in Place.
 “Today’s generation of seniors are fitter and living longer and they bring to their communities a wealth of education and experience coupled with the time and talent to lead, serve and invest,” remarks the 84-year old Steinberg, who is living proof having earned her PhD in her 70s.
 Keeping seniors in the County also means more people contributing to the tax base and local economy and increased opportunity for small businesses to serve the needs of elders in their homes.